Jason Silva: Guest appearances

 In August 2012, he appeared on CBS This Morning.
 In September 2012, he appeared on Australian ABC program Q&A. He has appeared as a guest on Season 2 of StarTalk.

 Original internet content

 "Shots of Awe"

 In May 2013, Jason began "Shots of Awe", a YouTube channel on the Discovery Digital Networks TestTube, presenting weekly "micro-documentaries" on creativity, innovation, exponential technology, futurism, metaphysics, existentialism and the human condition.
 Zoltan Istvan, editor for the Huffington Post, wrote that Shots of Awe is a blend of philosophy and art and has been massively popular to the younger generation.

 Other appearances

-In October 2013, he appeared on YouTube for Google and NASA's Quantum Artificial Intelligence Lab.
+In October 2013, Silva appeared on YouTube for Google and NASA's Quantum Artificial Intelligence Lab.
 He has appeared multiple times as a guest on the Joe Rogan Experience podcast.

 In March 2014, he was a guest in an episode of SourceFed's Tabletalk.
 In December 2017, he appeared as a guest host on the trivia app HQ Trivia.